Skip to content

 I could have just used the data-pending attribute on the component firing a global pending state and style the layout based on it.
 That would also be fine for this example, but I wanted to try out a generalized solution.

-Either way, we end up with a lot of boilerplate code to handle this, a trade-off for Next.js’ composability.
+Either way, we end up with a lot of boilerplate code to handle this, a trade-off for Next.js’ composition.

 The correct Nextjs approach might be to use a combination of Suspense and Transitions to handle loading states, but I wanted to replicate the features of Remix tutorial as closely as possible.